mmmmmmmmArbdghn/Q-WINC/README.md

 # i think i'll add use examples and the doqumentations later

 As a starting doc, make sure in Roblox to put everything in the same hierarchy as `Windows.lua` except for itself, to `Windows.lua`.
+Put the `Dark.rbxm` theme in the `Themes` folder because it's the base theme.
 Otherwise, everything explodes.